QuantEcon/lecture-source-jl/rst_files/getting_started.rst

     ] add InstantiateFromURL

-If you see an error, then your online JupyterHub may not support adding new packages
+If you see an error, then your online JupyterHub may not support adding new packages programmatically

-You can try adding new packages manually as-needed (i.e., by typing ``] add Package1 Package2 Package3...`` into its own cell)
+In this case, you can try adding new packages manually as-needed (i.e., by typing ``] add Package1 Package2 Package3...`` into its own cell)

 If that doesn't work, though, you may need to contact the administrator of your cloud setup

-Then, run
+Assuming that the above command was successful, run

 .. code-block:: julia